rsavajiyani/axway-open-docs/content/en/docs/central/cli_central/cli_command_reference.md

 amplify central get envs,apisvc
 ```

-To get an environment and an apiservice which matches a Resource/Common Name in a specified scope (scope is required after -s flag) in json format
+To get an environment and an apiservice which matches a Resource/Common Name in a specified scope (scope is 'env1' in the following example and is required after -s flag) in json format

 ```
 amplify central get env,apisvc commonname -s env1 -o json